lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **Jelsafan0** _(07-Oct-18 04:31 PM)_

-> I’m exhausted.
+> I'm exhausted.
 Should we head back to camp?

 **Bagelwrecker** _(07-Oct-18 04:32 PM)_

-> t!8ball does Seth lube up his laser pistol and shoot it?
+t!8ball does Seth lube up his laser pistol and shoot it?

 **Tatsumaki** _(07-Oct-18 04:32 PM)_